-These days we’re inundated with information about what the best “diet” is for losing weight/gaining muscle/keeping weight off/etc.
+These days we’re inundated with information about diet changes you should make to lose weight/gain muscle/keep weight off/etc.

 We’ll stay off the fad bandwagon and say this about what it takes to maintain your body weight set point range: the best “diet” for maintaining a lower body weight range is one that promotes a healthy balance between energy intake and output.

 Despite the low carb, high fat craze, research shows that high-fat diets can encourage overeating and obesity rates tend to be higher among high-fat dieters.
 That’s not to say that fat makes you fat.
 It simply means that for people who want to lose weight and keep it off, eating a lot of fat can lead to a higher body weight set point.